dangazineu/agentza/experimental/reference/SPEC.md

 ## Microledger Specification

-This section provides a formal specification for a microledger, a self-contained, immutable, append-only log inspired by Event Sourcing and Blockchain principles.
-A reference Java implementation is provided below, and alternative language implementations must adhere to this guide closely.
+This section provides a formal specification for a microledger: a self-contained, immutable, append-only log inspired by event sourcing and blockchain principles.
+A reference Java implementation is provided below; alternative language implementations must adhere to this guide closely.
 Any deviation must be explicitly documented in the source code.

 ### Abstract